 The Prevalence of Substance Use and other Mental Health Concerns among American Attorneys – 1 hour, Elimination of Bias or Ethics.
 This program is based on the February 2016 article of the same name published in the Journal of Addiction Medicine.
 The presentation will include the study findings on substance use and mental health issues.
 Barriers to seeking help and recommendations are offered in a discussion format.

-Chronic Stress, Mental Health and Addiction – 1 hour, Professional Development.
+Chronic Stress, Mental Health and Addiction – 1 hour, Standard.
 Stress among lawyers has particular characteristics which are unique to the profession.
 In addition to offering an understanding of the continuum where unresolved chronic stress becomes a predictor for addiction and mental illness, which are also more prevalent among lawyers, this program will provide realistic tools, techniques and strategies for effective stress management.
 Personal examples and information on Minnesota’s lawyer assistance program will also be provided.

 When Your Client is Impaired– 1 – 2 hours, Elimination of Bias or Ethics.
 Lawyers often see clients who appear to be suffering from substance misuse, addiction or other impairments.
 While it is not our job to diagnose, what is our role, responsibility and opportunity?
 How do our biases govern our actions and behaviors?
 What if the issue is not with a client but with a colleague?
 The answers are seldom simple and never easy.
 This program will provide an ethical framework as well as practical guidance and resources for lawyers facing these questions.